 - A. The Contractor is responsible for providing and coordinating phased activities and construction methods that minimize disruption to facility operations.
 Ensure that any portion of systems or devices to remain continue to be complete and operational.
-Equipment and devices shall not be removed or reconfigured until coordinated with owner. - B. The Contractor shall coordinate interfaces to existing systems that are being demolished in order to minimize disruption to the existing systems operations. - C. Demolition and remodel shall be done quickly so as to not hinder other trades.

-- D. Refer to demolition drawings, new drawings and site drawings to coordinate demolition and remodel efforts.
-Notify Owner/Engineer of any discrepancies. - 3.4 EXISTING SERVICES/SYSTEMS TO REMAIN Maintain services/systems indicated to remain and protect them against damage. - A. Comply with requirements for existing services/systems interruptions. - B. When temporary bypass systems are installed, test and get approval from Engineer before proceeding with demolition of existing systems. - C. For existing equipment cabinets with active components in them, provide an air tight dust seal around the cabinet and circulate cooling air with a portable air conditioning unit or other means to ensure equipment does not overheat.
+Equipment and devices shall not be removed or reconfigured until coordinated with owner. - B. The Contractor shall coordinate interfaces to existing systems that are being demolished in order to minimize disruption to the existing systems operations.
+Coordinate all utility service and system outages with the Owner's Representative, the Architect/Engineer and the local Utility Company as applicable. - C. Demolition and remodel shall be done quickly so as to not hinder other trades. - D. Refer to demolition drawings, new drawings and site drawings to coordinate demolition and remodel efforts.
+Notify Architect/Engineer of any discrepancies. - 3.4 EXISTING SERVICES/SYSTEMS TO REMAIN Maintain services/systems indicated to remain and protect them against damage. - A. Comply with requirements for existing services/systems interruptions. - B. When temporary bypass systems are installed, test and get approval from Engineer before proceeding with demolition of existing systems. - C. For existing equipment cabinets with active components in them, provide an air tight dust seal around the cabinet and circulate cooling air with a portable air conditioning unit or other means to ensure equipment does not overheat.